dalejbarr/kcl-orss/docs/index.md

-# Workshop: Simulating power for mixed-effects models {-}
+# Workshop: Improving your research with simulation {-}

 *Dale J. Barr*